 St. Thomas Aquinas College's Financial Aid Program provides assistance in the form of loans, grants and part-time employment for students who demonstrate academic potential, but whose resources are insufficient to meet the costs of higher education.
 The Financial Aid Office will review all applications and award assistance in the form(s) and in the amount(s) it deems most appropriate to the needs of the student in the light of his/her scholastic attainment and financial need.
-Since aid is distributed on the basis of need as established by the Free Application for Federal Student Aid (FAFSA) and depends upon federal and state appropriations, a student is advised to file this form as soon after January I as possible.
-Applications received through March 1 will be considered.
-However some funds in some programs may be exhausted by that time.
+Since aid is distributed on the basis of need as established by the Free Application for Federal Student Aid (FAFSA) and depends upon federal and state appropriations, a student is advised to file this form as soon as possible.
 No offer of financial aid will be made to a student until he/she has been accepted for admission to STAC.
 All students are required to submit a Financial Aid Transcript (FAT) for all institutions previously attended.
 Contact the Financial Aid Office for a FAT.